ZacharyEspiritu/zacharyespiritu.github.io/_notes/2020-12-14-brown-courses.md

 I had a somewhat unusual course plan during my first three years, and my unexpected leave of absence in Fall 2019 complicated my degree completion a bit further—I almost gave up on candidacy after I returned from leave—but then I stretched the requirements to their limits to get accepted into the program in my sixth semester.

 (Specifically, I counted a CSCI course towards my breath requirement in order to fulfill it by my 6th semester.
-This was allowed because _technically_ the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_.
-It's worth noting though that I was asked by the Committee to take additional breadth courses in my seventh semester because they really did want to see the breadth courses placed outside of my concentration department.)
+This was allowed because _technically_ the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_, though your mileage may vary.)

 |        Semester |    Course     | Title |
 |----------------:|:-------------:|:------|